Skip to main content

 • A request to exit and lock the device

-The security door is a specially designed door that can be made of glass, wood or metal and uses an electronic lock and contact.
-Glass doors are the most aesthetically pleasing types of security doors, though they do come with a higher price tag and are a pain to keep clean on a daily basis.
+The security door is a specially designed door that can be made of glass, wood or metal, incorporating a smart lock, contact, and sensors for enhanced protection.
+Glass doors are the most aesthetically pleasing types of security door solution, though they do come with a higher price tag and are a pain to keep clean on a daily basis.
 Wood doors are mostly only used in residential properties and hardly even with-in public buildings.
 Metal is normally the choice of security door to use, due to their value for money, fire ratings and the fact that you can run cables through the actual door.

 green exit button on door